kimh/clojure-by-example/source/index.md

 <br>
 <br>

-The rule of thumb in Clojure is avoiding the use of `def` as much as possible. `def` will introduce the state and the abusing of the state will make our code difficult to maintain.
+The rule of thumb in Clojure is avoiding the use of `def` as much as possible. `def` introduces state and abusing state will make our code difficult to maintain.

 # Functions